 Discover new song ideas and hone your craft in this group workshop led by Jeffrey Pepper Rodgers, grand prize winner of the John Lennon Songwriting Contest, author of The Complete Singer-Songwriter, and a teacher of courses on songwriting and creative writing at Syracuse University.

 In four weekly sessions, we’ll play around with words and music through writing games and exercises, and we’ll discuss strategies for finding and nurturing song ideas.
-Each week you’ll have a prompt or assignment to help generate more potential material for new songs.
+Each week you’ll have opportunities to share whatever you're working on, and you'll receive writing prompts to help generate more potential material for new songs.